 Once you have searched for and found an available .com, you can register it through Gandi or register it through your host (see step 3) which is easier for non-technical bloggers as everything is controlled from one place.

-Before you proceed, it’s important to check social networks and register your handle if available (on Facebook, Twitter, Instagram, Pinterest).
+Before you proceed, it’s important to check social networks and register your handle if available (on Facebook, Twitter, Instagram, TikTok and Pinterest).
 A .com domain and social handles are important for strong branding when starting a travel blog.

 3. Set up hosting

 We use Flywheel to host our travel blog.
-We highly recommend them, but also recognise that the specifications are far higher than what is needed for a new blog.
+We highly recommend them but also recognise that the specifications are far higher than what is needed for a new blog.

 - Go to SiteGround and choose the correct package for you.
 The StartUp will be enough to start a travel blog.